 Panic attacks can be intensified by sounds and sights.
 A significant thing that you should do during a panic attack is finding a relatively peaceful place.
 By relaxing in a peaceful spot, you will also be able to put your tension at ease mentally.
 Then, you can re-focus on various coping strategies.

 Try breathing deeply and slowly and concentrate on every breath.
 Take deep breaths from the stomach, slowly and steadily fill your lungs, and count up to while exhaling and inhaling both.

-4-7-8 breathing technique can also be used for this purpose.
-In this technique, you inhale for four seconds, then for seven seconds, you hold your breath and then consume eight seconds for slowly exhaling.
+4-7-8 breathing techniques can also be used for this purpose.
+In this technique, you inhale for four seconds, then for seven seconds, you hold your breath, and then consume eight seconds for slowly exhaling.

 Do not neglect your body